Commutator width in the first Grigorchuk group: The first Grigorchuk Group

 \subsection{Bounded conjugacy width}

 In~\cite{Fink:Conjugacy_growth} it is proven that $G$ has finite bounded conjugacy width.
 Here we give an explicit bound on this width. \begin{pro} Let $g$ be in $G'$.
 Then the equation

 is solvable in $G$. \end{pro} \begin{proof} We need to solve the constrained equation $(\eq{E}=a^{X_1}a^{X_2}a^{X_3}a^{X_4}a^{X_5}ag,\gamma)$ for some constraint $\gamma$.
-Independently of the chosen constraint, replacement of the variable $X_i$ by $\pair{Y_i,Z_i}\act(\gamma(X_i))$ leads after normalization to an equivalent equation $R_2(g\at{2})(g\at{1})$.
+Independently of the chosen constraint, replacement of the variable $X_i$ by $\pair{Y_i,Z_i}\act(X_i)$ leads after normalization to an equivalent equation $R_2(g\at{2})(g\at{1})$.
 Similarly to the construction of $\Gamma^q$ in the previous section, one can find for each $q\in\RNK{G'}{K'}$ a constraint $\gamma$ such that $\gamma(\eq{E}^{\id*\pi})=\id$ and $\gamma'\in\Gamma_1(\gamma)$ such that for all $g\in\pi^{-1}(q)$ the pairs $(g\at{2}g\at{1},\gamma')$ are good pairs and $\gamma'$ is an active constraint.
 Therefore the constrained equation $(R_2(g\at{2})(g\at{1}),\gamma')$ is solvable by Corollary~\ref{cor:solvableConstraintedEquations} for each $g\in G'$ and hence the equation $a^{X_1}a^{X_2}a^{X_3}a^{X_4}a^{X_5}ag$.
 This can be checked in GAP with the function \gapinline{verifyExistGoodConjugacyConstraints}. \end{proof} \begin{lem} There exits an element $g\in G'$ such that the equation

-is not solvable. \end{lem} \begin{proof} As before independently of the activities of a possible constraint $\gamma$ and of the element $g\in G'$ the normalform of $\tilde \Phi_\gamma(a^{X_1}a^{X_2}a^{X_3}ag)$ turns out to be $R_1(g\at{2}) g\at{1}$.
+is not solvable. \end{lem} \begin{proof} As before independently of the activities of a possible constraint $\gamma$ and of the element $g\in G'$ the normalform of $\tilde\Phi_\gamma(a^{X_1}a^{X_2}a^{X_3}ag)$ turns out to be $R_1(g\at{2}) g\at{1}$.
 So all there is to prove is that there is an element $h\in K$ where the products of states $h\at{2}\cdot h\at{1}$ is not a commutator.

 The element $g$ displayed in Figure~\ref{fig:noncomm} provides such an element.
 It can easily be verified that $\pair{\pi(cag),\pi(ac)}\in Q_1$ and $\omega(\pair{\pi(cag),\pi(ac)})=\id$.
-Thus by the properties of the branch structure we have $\pair{\pi(cag),\pi(ac)}\in K<G'$. \end{proof} This finishes the proof of Corollary~\ref{cor:productOf6Conjugates}. \begin{defi}[Conjugacy width~\cite{Fink:Conjugacy_growth}] The \emph{conjugacy width} of a group $G$ with respect to a generating set $S$ is the smallest number $N\in\NN$ such that every element $g\in G$ is a product of at most $N$ conjugates of generators $s\in S$. \end{defi} \begin{cor} The Grigorchuk group $G$ with generating set $\{a,b,c,d\}$ has conjugacy width at most $8$. \end{cor} \begin{proof} The following set $T$ is a transversal of $\RNK{G}{G'}$:
+Thus by the properties of the branch structure we have $\pair{\pi(cag),\pi(ac)}\in K<G'$. \end{proof} \begin{defi}[Conjugacy width~\cite{Fink:Conjugacy_growth}] The \emph{conjugacy width} of a group $G$ with respect to a generating set $S$ is the smallest number $N\in\NN$ such that every element $g\in G$ is a product of at most $N$ conjugates of generators $s\in S$. \end{defi} \begin{cor} The Grigorchuk group $G$ with generating set $\{a,b,c,d\}$ has conjugacy width at most $8$. \end{cor} \begin{proof} The following set $T$ is a transversal of $\RNK{G}{G'}$:

 Therefore, every element $g\in G$ can be written as $g=th$ with $t\in T$ and $h\in G'$.
 As every element of $G'$ is a product of at most $6$ conjugates of $a$ this proves the claim.

 \end{proof}